HL7/PDDI-CDS/pages/_includes/start.md

 ## <span style="color:silver"> 5.7.0 </span> FHIR Server Request
 {:.no_toc}
 The parse and pre-process event for the Medication Select Service is identical to the Basic parse and pre-process event under section 3.5.0.
-The Advanced Medication Prescribe Service parse and pre-process event, however, is slightly different.
+The Advanced Medication Prescribe Service parse and pre-process event, however, is slightly different (Figure 6).
 During this phase the CDS service checks the medication that was finally ordered against the detectedissueID.
 This is to confirm that the prescriber continued with the conflicting order after having the option to change the medication in response to the Card suggestions.
 In addition, the DetectedIssue status indicates to the Medication Prescribe Service if additional prefetch data is needed or available for the specific PDDI.

 <figure class="figure">